jstokesdubose/custcontroltraining/Src/01 Standalone/MD/FromBeginToEnd.md

 # From Begin to End

+Before incorporating a Control Add-in into Business Central, proving that the control works outside of BC smooths the rest of the work.
+For this reason, this module only utilizes VS Code and a browser.

 Start in a new folder in Visual Studio Code.
 For this tutorial the folder will be called CustomControl.

 Add three files: